 Not many people realize this, but the Philippines is one of the best countries for nature lovers and adventure seekers.
-There’s a good reason why it is often referred to as the last frontier – especially when it comes to aquatic attractions, with some of the most well preserved marine sanctuaries and coral reefs.
-Combined with thick jungles, white sand beaches and a laidback island vibe, this place is the closest to heaven on earth.
+There’s a good reason why it is often referred to as the last frontier – especially when it comes to aquatic attractions, with some of the most well-preserved marine sanctuaries and coral reefs.
+Combined with thick jungles, white sand beaches, and a laidback island vibe, this place is the closest to heaven on earth.
+You'll want to start planning a family vacation in the Philippines after hearing all they have to offer.

-The fact this place is still relatively unnoticed by western tourists helps preserve its status as a place of raw virgin nature.
-That said, things are changing rapidly as more and more tourist flock to more popular and beautiful locations.
-Now, the country is really at a good balanced state between off the track adventure and well-developed tourism infrastructure.
+Things are changing rapidly as more and more tourists flock to more popular and beautiful locations.
+Now, the country is really in a well-balanced state between off-the-track adventure and well-developed tourism infrastructure.
 This makes it a perfect spot for families who want to experience something unusual and exciting but are still concerned about basic comfort and amenities.

 Choosing the most family-friendly islands

-The Philippines is essentially divided into 4 major areas: Luzon, Visayas, Palawan and Mindanao.
-With the exception of the latter which is not safe, all others can provide an interesting and equally pleasurable experience.
+There are four major areas in the Philippines: Luzon, Visayas, Palawan, and Mindanao.
+Except the latter which is not safe, all others can provide an interesting and equally pleasurable experience.
 The trick is to plan carefully and do your research so you can understand exactly what each area has to offer.

 With regards to tours and attractions, the list is too long to count.
-Diving, snorkeling and island-hopping tours can be done everywhere, but each location also has a bunch of unique attraction to try.
+Diving, snorkeling, and island-hopping tours can be done everywhere, but each location also has a bunch of unique attractions to try.
 Try and limit your itinerary and don’t make it too busy, especially with transfers from one island to another, since these things tend to be disorganized and can easily go wrong.
-If you really want to maximize your trip and only have a short time to stay, book your ground and sea transportation tickets online.
-This will help you avoid the usual pitfalls of a busy itinerary.

 When browsing the various booking sites in search of places to stay at, take ratings with a grain of salt.
-Generally speaking, you should reduce 1 star from the rating you see in order to adapt it to western standards.
-Same goes for the average ratings provided by guests – you need to actually examine who were the guests who gave those ratings and where did they come from.
+Finding a resort for the perfect family vacation in the Philippines is easier than you think.
+Generally speaking, you should reduce 1 star from the rating you see to adapt it to Western standards.
+The same goes for the average ratings provided by guests – you need to examine who were the guests who gave those ratings and where they came from.
 Many hotels are only popular among local tourists and Filipinos have much lower standards and expectations, so this is something you should always keep in mind.

-The best hotels for families are without a doubt found in the islands of Cebu and Bohol.
+The best family hotels are found in the islands of Cebu and Bohol.
 Over there, you can find plenty of resorts that specialize in catering to the needs of all family members.
-There are quite a few all-inclusive hotels there, some actually offering the highest standards imaginable.
-Nanny service, activities for kids and a free snack corner are all great features that can help keep everybody happy.
+There are quite a few all-inclusive hotels there, some offering the highest standards imaginable.
+Nanny service, activities for kids, and a free snack corner are all great features that can help keep everybody happy.

-If you decide to go to places which are even a bit remote, the best thing to do is first contact the hotel directly.
-You have to ask about the facilities and infrastructure they offer – the last thing you want is to arrive with your kids and find out there’s no basic services at the hotel you booked.
+If you decide to go to places that are even a bit remote, the best thing to do is first contact the hotel directly.
+Ask the facilities what they offer.
 Another thing to keep in mind is the distance from the center.
-Don’t just rely on google maps, because sometimes even 50km can take 2 hours to drive through due to bad road conditions or traffic along the way.
+Don’t just rely on Google Maps, because sometimes even 50km can take 2 hours to drive through due to bad road conditions or traffic along the way.

-Contrary to popular belief, the Philippines is actually an extremely safe country.
+Contrary to popular belief, the Philippines is an extremely safe country.
 As long as you stay outside of Mindanao and certain parts of the big cities you should be absolutely fine.
-Locals loves kids and you can expect people coming up to you and playing with your children.
-Don’t be alarmed, this is part of the fun of going to this country – it’s very easy to mix with the locals and it really enhances your holiday experience.
+Locals love kids and you can expect people to come up to you and play with your children.
+It is easy to mix with the locals and it enhances your holiday experience.

-Ultimately, there’s nothing stopping you from having the best vacation of your life.
-The fact this place is so undeveloped means everyone can plan and build the best trip for his own needs – there’s a lot of room for improvising and doing everything on your own terms.
-Just remember to stay patient when there are delays and maintain a positive attitude – and you will have the vacation of a lifetime, full of memories all family members can later share.
+Ultimately, nothing is stopping you from having the best vacation of your life.
+Every family can easily plan the best trip for their own needs – there’s a lot of room for improvising and doing everything on your terms.
+Just remember to stay patient when there are delays and maintain a positive attitude – and you will have an amazing family vacation of a lifetime in the Philippines, full of memories all family members can later share.

 2 Comments